Sabbir2809/Complete-Web-Development-Course/Milestone-10/Module-56/simple-firebase-authentication/README.md

 1. create a button for google sing in method with a click handler
 1. inside the event handler, call signInWithPopup with auth, provider
 1. after signInWithPopup .then result, error

+## Add a new Sign in method

+1. enable the sign in method
+1. create github, twitter, facebook etc app create
+1. get clientId & Secret